-Mori Hosseini is founder, Chairman, and CEO of ICI Homes, one of Florida’s largest residential homebuilder/developers.
-Born in Iran, Hosseini was primarily educated in London, England, where he received a degree in Aeronautical Engineering from Chelsea College of Aeronautical Engineering.
-He then attended Embry-Riddle Aeronautical University where he received a B.S. in Aeronautical Studies in 1979 and a Master of Business Administration in 1982.
-He also received an Honorary Doctorate of Humane Letters in 2013.
+Mori Hosseini is the Chairman and CEO of ICI Homes, one of Florida’s largest residential homebuilder/developers.
+Born in Iran, Mr. Hosseini was educated in London, England, where he received a degree in Aeronautical Engineering from Chelsea College of Aeronautical Engineering.
+He then attended Embry-Riddle Aeronautical University where he received both a Bachelor of Science Degree in Aeronautical Studies and Master of Business Administration.

-Hosseini founded ICI Homes in 1980.
-Consistently ranked by Builder Magazine among the nation’s Top 100 homebuilders, ICI Homes has built thousands of homes and has created some of the largest master development communities in many major Florida markets, including the counties of Volusia (corporate office headquarters), Flagler, St. Johns, Duval, Nassau, Seminole, Orange, Osceola, and Brevard.
-In addition to master development and homebuilding operations, Hosseini is involved in many other enterprises throughout Florida, including a lumber company and a title insurance company.
+Mr. Hosseini founded ICI Homes in 1980.
+Consistently ranked by Builder Magazine among the nation’s Top 100 homebuilders, ICI Homes has built thousands of homes and created some of the largest master development communities in Florida, markets including the counties of Volusia (corporate office headquarters), Flagler, St. Johns, Duval, Nassau, Seminole, Orange, Osceola, and Brevard.
+In addition to master development and homebuilding operations, Hosseini is involved in many other enterprises throughout Florida including a lumber company and a title insurance company.

 Hosseini, his wife, and three daughters are longtime residents of Ormond Beach, Florida.

 Recognized for his countless professional, industry, civic, and personal contributions to the community and the nation, many honors have been bestowed on Hosseini, including the following: